-Welcome to Cecil.
-This step by step guide will help you get started with the Cecil platform.
+Use this step by step guide to get started with the Cecil platform.

 1. Configure the SDK